kannans89/RustRepo/15_Ownership/15_Ownership.md

 ```

 The idea of ownership is that only one variable binds to a resource , either v binds to resource or v2 binds to the resource.
 The above example throws an error ,` value used here after move`,since v2 is the owner of resource , v is no longer availble.
 It means the ownership is moved from v to v2 as we assign v2=v , it also invalidates v after the move.

+### Passing value  to a function

-This also happens when we pass an object in heap to a closure or function as shown.
+The ownership of a value also changes when we pass an object in heap to a closure or function as shown below.

 ```rust
 fn main(){